-- (x) a credit card account where the minimum amount due, as mentioned in the statement, is not paid fully within ninety days from the payment due date mentioned in the statement. - (2) In addition to the conditions in sub-paragraph (1), an account may also be classified as NPA in terms of certain specific provisions of this Chapter, including inter alia Paragraph 11 as well as instructions contained in the Reserve Bank of India (Commercial Banks - Resolution of Stressed Assets) Directions, 2025. - (3) Asset classification shall be borrower-wise and not facility-wise.
-All the facilities granted by a bank to a borrower and investment in all the securities issued by the borrower shall have to be treated as NPA / NPI and not the particular facility / investment or part thereof which has become irregular. - (4) The classification of an asset as NPA should be based on the record of recovery.
-A bank should not classify an advance account as NPA merely due to the existence of some deficiencies which are temporary in nature such as non-availability of adequate drawing power based on the latest available stock statement, balance outstanding exceeding the limit temporarily, non-submission of stock statements and non-renewal of the limits on the due date, etc. - (5) The availability of security or net worth of borrower / guarantor should not be taken into account for the purpose of treating an advance as NPA (except to the extent provided in Paragraph 12 (5)) or otherwise.
+- (10) a credit card account where the minimum amount due, as mentioned in the statement, is not paid fully within 90 days from the payment due date mentioned in the statement. - 43.
+In addition to the conditions in paragraph 42, an account may also be classified as NPA in terms of certain specific provisions of this Chapter, including inter alia paragraphs 50 to 62 as well as instructions contained in the [Reserve Bank of India \(Commercial Banks - Resolution of Stressed Assets\) Directions, 2025](#). - 44.
+Asset classification shall be borrower-wise and not facility-wise.
+All the facilities granted by a bank to a borrower and investment in all the securities issued by the borrower shall have to be treated as NPA / NPI and not the particular facility / investment or part thereof which has become irregular. - 45.
+The classification of an asset as NPA should be based on the record of recovery.
+A bank should not classify an advance account as NPA merely due to the existence of some deficiencies which are temporary in nature such as non-availability of adequate drawing power based on the latest available stock statement, balance outstanding exceeding the limit temporarily, non-submission of stock statements and non-renewal of the limits on the due date, etc. - 46.
+The availability of security or net worth of borrower / guarantor should not be taken into account for the purpose of treating an advance as NPA (except to the extent provided in paragraph 67) or otherwise.

-10. Accounts regularised near about the balance sheet date
+D. Accounts regularised near about the balance sheet date

-- (1) The asset classification of borrowing accounts where a solitary or a few credits are recorded before the balance sheet date should be handled with care and without scope for subjectivity. - (2) Where the account indicates inherent weakness on the basis of the data available, the account should be deemed as NPA. - (3) In other genuine cases, a bank must furnish satisfactory evidence to the Statutory Auditors / Inspecting Officers about the manner of regularisation of the account to eliminate doubts on their performing status.
+- 47. The asset classification of borrowing accounts where a solitary or a few credits are recorded before the balance sheet date should be handled with care and without scope for subjectivity. - 48.
+Where the account indicates inherent weakness on the basis of the data available, the account should be deemed as NPA.

+49. In other genuine cases, a bank shall furnish satisfactory evidence to the Statutory Auditors / Inspecting Officers about the manner of regularisation of the account to eliminate doubts on their performing status.

-11. Specific cases of asset classification
+E. Specific cases of asset classification

-- (1) The bills discounted under Letter of Credit (LC) favouring a borrower may not be classified as NPA, when any other facility granted to the borrower is classified as NPA. - (2) Notwithstanding sub-paragraph (1), in case documents under LC are not accepted on presentation or the payment under the LC is not made on the due date by the LC issuing bank for any reason and the borrower does not immediately make good the amount disbursed as a result of discounting of concerned bills, the outstanding bills discounted will immediately be classified as NPA with effect from the date when the other facilities had been classified as NPA. - (3) Derivative Contracts - (i) In case the overdues arising from forward contracts and plain vanilla swaps and options become NPAs, all other funded facilities granted to the client shall also be classified as NPA following the principle of borrower-wise classification. - (ii) However, any amount, representing positive mark-to-market value of the foreign exchange derivative contracts (other than forward contract and plain vanilla swaps and options) that were entered into during the period April 2007 to June 2008, which has already crystallised or might crystallise in future and is / becomes receivable from the client, should be parked in a separate account maintained in the name of the client / counterparty.
-This amount, even if overdue for a period of ninety days or more, will not make other funded facilities provided to the client, NPA on account of the principle of borrower-wise asset classification, though such receivable overdue for ninety days or more shall itself be classified as NPA, as per these Directions.
-The classification of all other assets of such clients will, however, continue to be governed by these Directions.
+50. The bills discounted under Letter of Credit (LC) favouring a borrower may not be classified as NPA, when any other facility granted to the borrower is classified as NPA.

+51. Notwithstanding paragraph 50, in case documents under LC are not accepted on presentation or the payment under the LC is not made on the due date by the LC issuing bank for any reason and the borrower does not immediately make good the amount disbursed as a result of discounting of concerned bills, the outstanding bills discounted shall immediately be classified as NPA with effect from the date when the other facilities had been classified as NPA.

+52. Derivative Contracts

+(1) In case the overdues arising from forward contracts and plain vanilla swaps and options become NPAs, all other funded facilities granted to the client shall also be classified as NPA following the principle of borrower-wise classification.

-- (iii) If the client concerned is also a borrower of the bank enjoying a Cash Credit or Overdraft facility from the bank, the receivables from the derivative contract may be debited to that account on due date and the impact of its non-payment shall be reflected in the cash credit / overdraft facility account.
-The principle of borrower-wise asset classification would be applicable here also, as per these Directions. - (iv) The income recognition in respect of the derivative contracts classified as NPA shall be as per Paragraph 27(1).
+(2) If the client concerned is also a borrower of the bank enjoying a Cash Credit or Overdraft facility from the bank, the receivables from the derivative contract may be debited to that account on due date and the impact of its non-payment shall be reflected in the cash credit / overdraft facility account.
+The principle of borrower-wise asset classification would be applicable here also, as per these Directions.

+(3) The income recognition in respect of the derivative contracts classified as NPA shall be as per paragraph 137.

-(4) Advances under consortium arrangements
+53. Advances under consortium arrangements